One of the true tests of the Pacific Northwest residents is whether they can navigate the sometimes confusing Puget Sound bridge schedules.

 Adam’s Moving Service Provides Moving Labor Help

 Adam’s Moving Service has been Seattle’s local furniture mover for over 10 years.
 We know Seattle and we know moving.
-We’re Seattle’s best choice for furniture moving companies, and we would love to assist you in your next move, however big or small it might be.
+We’re Seattle’s best choice for Kirkland moving company, and we would love to assist you in your next move, however big or small it might be.
 If you need help moving furniture, call Adam’s today at 206-251-1725.